linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Money markets"
+parent_directory: "Modern Financial Markets and Institutions"
+formatted: "2025-12-21 05:00:25 PM"
+formatter_model: "claude-sonnet-4-5-20251001"
+cli_tool: "claude-code"
+primary_tags:
+  - money markets
+  - short-term finance
+  - interbank lending
+  - treasury bills
+  - commercial paper
+secondary_tags:
+  - libor rates
+  - eurocurrency
+  - repurchase agreements
+  - bills of exchange
+  - bankers acceptances
+  - federal funds rate
+  - prime rate
+  - euribor
+  - eonia
+  - sonia
+  - eurocurrency deposits
+  - credit ratings
+  - discount pricing
+  - yield calculations
+  - central bank operations
 cssclasses: academia
-title: Money markets
-linter-yaml-title-alias: Money markets
 ---

 # Money markets

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 The money markets allow vital connections between those institutions with money to lend for short periods and those needing to borrow.
 There is not just one market but a wide range, each with its own modes of operating and jargon.
-By the end of this chapter the reader should: have a sound grasp of the usefulness of money markets to the well-being of people around the world;

-be able to describe the functions of money and the components of the rate of return; describe the key benchmark interest rates, such as LIBOR, used by financial markets and corporations;

-explain the operation and social value of the following money markets: interbank

-Eurocurrency

-Treasury bills

-■ commercial paper repurchase agreements

-local authority issues certificates of deposit

-■ bills of exchange and banker's acceptances; calculate interest rates on various money market instruments, including conversion to annual rates.
-Also calculate the price of some money market securities;

-■ discuss the role of credit rating agencies and the meaning of different ratings, e.g. AAA or A-1+; show an understanding of the money markets table in the Financial Times and on various websites.
+By the end of this chapter the reader should: have a sound grasp of the usefulness of money markets to the well-being of people around the world; be able to describe the functions of money and the components of the rate of return; describe the key benchmark interest rates, such as LIBOR, used by financial markets and corporations; explain the operation and social value of the following money markets: interbank, Eurocurrency, Treasury bills, commercial paper, repurchase agreements, local authority issues, certificates of deposit, bills of exchange and banker's acceptances; calculate interest rates on various money market instruments, including conversion to annual rates.
+Also calculate the price of some money market securities; discuss the role of credit rating agencies and the meaning of different ratings, e.g. AAA or A-1+; show an understanding of the money markets table in the Financial Times and on various websites.

 Just as people need to keep control of their finances, making sure that if they do spend more than their income they have a way of tapping into sources of funds by borrowing for short periods (e.g. credit cards or overdraft), so governments, corporations and other organisations have similar requirements.
 There are times when these organisations are in need of funds for merely a day, a week or the next three months.
 They thus need a place where they can borrow to make up the shortfall.
 The money markets fulfil this role.
 Banks are an alternative source of short-term finance, but in many cases the money markets are cheaper and involve less hassle.